 Avoiding the Single Biggest Pitfall

-When teams adopt Agile, product managers are often not part of the first pilot in which development teams are getting used to Agile practices – from short time boxes to continuous integration and test-driven development.
-At that point, often a technical lead will assume the role of product owner.
-Once the development team is familiar with these key Agile development concepts and starts delivering on a more frequent cadence, they then want to make sure their efforts lead to greater value to users, at which point the product owner role needs some “real” product management skills.That’s when the traditional product manager is usually pulled in to join the Agile experience.
+When teams adopt agile methodology, product managers are often not part of the first pilot when agile development teams become accustomed to agile development methodology--from short time boxes to continuous integration and test-driven development.
+Often a technical lead assumes the role of product owner.
+Once the team is familiar with these key agile development methodologies and starts delivering on a more frequent cadence, they then want to make sure their efforts lead to greater value to users.
+This is when the product owner role needs some agile project management tools.That’s when the traditional product manager is usually pulled in to join agile training.

 A big pitfall is to simply transition existing product managers to become agile product owners.
 It seems like a natural transition when everyone is focused on adopting agile, yet there is a heavy price to pay.
 When a company chooses this pathway, two things can happen: